Jet-induced jammed states of granular jet impacts: Rheology of Granular Jets for the frictionless case

 \section{Rheology of Granular Jets for the frictionless case}

-In this section, our numerical results of granular jets, mainly for 2D frictionless cases are presented.
+In this section, our numerical results of granular jet, for 2D frictionless cases are presented.
 The results for frictional grains will be reported in Sec. \ref{section_friction}.
 In Sec.
 3.1, the existence of the dead zone and the profile of the area fraction are discussed.
 After showing profiles of the stress tensor in (a) or (b) layer in Sec.
-3.2, we evaluate the equation of state and constitutive equation to compare our system with the critical behavior of the jamming in Sec.
+3.2, we evaluate the equation of state and constitutive equation to compare our system with the critical behavior of the jamming in Secs.
 3.3 and 3.4, respectively.